mohanson/daze/README.md

 ## File rule.cidr

 Daze also uses a CIDR(Classless Inter-Domain Routing) file to route addresses.
-The CIDR file is located at "./rule.cidr", and has a lower priority than "rule.ls".
+The CIDR file is located at "rule.cidr", and has a lower priority than "rule.ls".

 By default, daze has configured rule.cidr for China's mainland.
 You can update it manually via `daze gen cn`, this will pull the latest data from [http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest](http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest).